opral/monorepo/packages/paraglide/paraglide-js/README.md

 # Tooling

-Paraglide JS is part of the Inlang ecosystem and integrates nicely with all the other Inlang compatible tools.
+Paraglide JS is part of the Inlang ecosystem and integrates nicely with all the other Inlang-compatible tools.

 As a developer, you will love the [Sherlock VsCode extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).